kosshi-net/matrix-bot/docs/commands.md

-throw                                        100   (DEBUG ONLY) Throw an error. cli-only                                     cli   (DEBUG ONLY) NO-OP eval <code>                                  100   (DEBUG ONLY) Evaluate JavaScript code. react [emoji]                                50    Replies with a reaction. phash                                        100   Return phash of quoted m.image event.
+throw                                        100   (DEBUG ONLY) Throw an error. cli-only                                     cli   (DEBUG ONLY) NO-OP eval <code>                                  100   (DEBUG ONLY) Evaluate JavaScript code.

 * Available only in specific rooms
 ```